Support Us Button Widget

 While many Lexingtonians need no motivation for hiking in the cold, we wanted to give you some of our favorite reasons for embracing cold-weather hiking.

-• Waterfalls are often their biggest in the winter, and frozen waterfalls are especially beautiful
+• Waterfalls are often their biggest in the winter, and frozen waterfalls are especially beautiful.

-• Fewer people hike in colder months
+• Fewer people hike in colder months.

-• Visibility is often clearer from lookout points
+• Visibility is often clearer from lookout points.

-• Fewer bugs + less humidity
+• There are fewer bugs + less humidity.

 • With no foliage on the trees, Kentucky’s stunning cliff lines are less obstructed while hiking at lower elevations.